Skip to main content

 Ghugi will:

-- notify you without undue delay — and in any case within 72 hours of becoming aware — of a personal data breach affecting your data;
+6. notify you without undue delay — and in any event within 48 hours of becoming aware — of a personal data breach affecting your data, so you have time to meet your own 72-hour deadline to notify the ICO;

 7. Sub-processors